sharonjude10/jenkins/README.md

 # jenkins
-Automatic pull from GitHub top AWS
+Automatic pull from GitHub to AWS